Toomas Kork

 Toomas Kork (born 20 November 1945, Tartu) is an Estonian social activist, farmer, businessman, and politician, most notable for voting for the Estonian restoration of Independence.

 Kork graduated in 1970 from the Faculty of Economic at the Estonian University of Life Sciences (EPA).
 From 1971 to 1975, he was an EPA Laboratory Head and then until 1988 was Deputy Director and Director of the Tamsalu Cereal Product Combine.
 From 1988 to 1989, he was the first secretary of the Rakvere Regional Committee of the Communist Party of Estonia.

-Kork was a member of the Popular Front of Estonia's Initiative Center and council, the head of Rakvere branch of the Popular Front of Estonia, and a member of the Supreme Soviet of the Estonian SSR and the Baltic Assembly.
+Kork was a member of the Popular Front of Estonia's Initiative Center and council, the head of the Rakvere branch of the Popular Front of Estonia, and a member of the Supreme Soviet of the Estonian SSR and the Baltic Assembly.
 He participated in the preparation and adoption of the Declaration of Sovereignty on 15 and 16 November 1988.
 He was in charge of drafting the draft of the Alternative Service Act, and then, until the formation of the Ministry of Defence, he was chairman of the relevant government committee.
 He actively participated in the creation of Estonian Civil Protection, Border Guard and Police.
-Kork was one of the 69 members of the Supreme Council that voted for restoration of the independence of the Republic of Estonia.
+Kork was one of the 69 members of the Supreme Council that voted for the restoration of the independence of the Republic of Estonia.

 Kork later worked at the office of Arnold Rüütel, became the Director General of Rakvere KIT (Commercial Inventory Factory, later named AS ETK Sisustus), and, until retirement, was Chairman of the Management Board of AS Porsa Est.